Typhoon Jane: Impact

 The effects of Jane were greater due to strong winds and its generated precipitation.
 It was also regarded as the worst typhoon to affect Japan in sixteen years.

-The Shikoku and Kii Peninsula were bled by a 35 mph wind speed, while the maximum instantaneous wind speed recorded by the Kobe Marine Meteorological Observatory were 40 mph but due to damaged measuring instruments, the wind speeds may be higher.
+The Shikoku and Kii Peninsula were blew by a 35 mph wind speed, while the maximum instantaneous wind speed recorded by the Kobe Marine Meteorological Observatory were 40 mph but due to damaged measuring instruments, the wind speeds may be higher.
 Strong winds also downed power lines throughout the western part of the country.
 In Osaka Bay, strong typhoons caused storm surges, causing over 700 ships damaged and many houses flooded.
 Over 12,000 houses were completely destroyed and many were flooded.
 Jane also destroyed the 700-year old Tahuto Pagoda in Wakayama.

 In total, over 398 people were killed, mainly due to unexpected floods and enormous landslides, while another 131 individuals were reported to be missing, all due to the storm.
 Over 26,000 individuals were injured, in the other hand.
 The largest loss in marine ships was the damages attained by the Tatsuharu Maru, which was scheduled to leave the country to its destination to the United States, when it was destroyed by the storm surges and strong winds from the typhoon.